The LawWorks Pro Bono Awards will be presented at the Awards ceremony to be held on Tuesday 7th December.

 Judging and awards ceremony

-Shortlisted nominees will be notified as soon as possible in advance of the Awards ceremony held on Wednesday 2nd December.
-It is unclear whether it will be possible to hold an in-person event in December, for the moment we are keeping that option open.
+Shortlisted nominees will be notified as soon as possible in advance of the Awards ceremony planned to be held on Tuesday 7th December.

 Need to get in touch?